CDAC-SSDG/ParaS-Compiler/README.md

+This repository is no longer actively maintained

 The **ParaS Project** has been released as an open-source project through the **Linux Foundation India** under the **ParaS Ecosystem**.

-This repository is no longer the primary location for development.

 The latest source code, documentation, releases, and all ParaS ecosystem components are now available under the official **ParaS Ecosystem** organization: